edubart/nelua-lang/docs/pages/overview.md

 print(counter) -- outputs 2
 ```

-Unlikely Lua,
+Unlike Lua,
-when declaring functions in the top scope the compiler takes advantages of the fact that
+when declaring functions in the top scope, the compiler takes advantage of the fact that
-top scope variables is always accessible in the program static storage memory
+top scope variables are always accessible in the program's static storage memory
 to create lightweight closures without
-needing to hold a upvalue reference or use a garbage collector,
+needing to hold an upvalue reference or to use a garbage collector.
-thus they are very lightweight and does not incur costs like a closure nested in a function.
+Therefore they are very lightweight and do not incur costs like a closure nested in a function would.
 {:.alert.alert-info}

 ### Polymorphic functions

-Polymorphic functions, or in short poly functions in the sources,
+Polymorphic functions, or poly functions for short in the sources,
-are functions which contains arguments that proprieties can
+are functions which contain arguments whose proprieties can
-only be known when calling the function at compile-time.
+only be known when calling the function at compile time.
-They are defined and processed lately when calling it for the first time.
+They are defined and processed later when calling it for the first time.
 They are used to specialize the function for different arguments types:

 ```nelua